krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

-While each line of code is pretty self-explanatory, it's worth noting that we're associating the IAM role defined earlier.
+While each line of code is self-explanatory, it's worth noting that we're associating the IAM role defined earlier.

 Now, we need to think a couple of steps ahead, we can't solely rely on the lambda function names when associating them with CloudFront.
 We specifically need the ARN — more precisely, the ARN of a specific version.
-Since this will be a Terraform sub-module tied to our static hosting module (as recalled from article 01 😉), accessing these ARNs programmatically is essential.
+Since this will be a Terraform sub-module to be used in our static hosting module (as recalled from article 01 😉), accessing these ARNs programmatically is essential.

 Hence, the ARNs will be output as follows: